 When configuring SELinux permissions for your virtual hosts, keep in mind the following best practices:

-1. Ensure that the SELinux context of your virtual host directories is set to httpd_sys_content_t to allow Apache access.
+- Ensure that the SELinux context of your virtual host directories is set to

-3. Regularly review your SELinux configuration and audit logs to identify and address any security issues.
+context for directories that do not require write access by Apache. - Regularly review your SELinux configuration and audit logs to identify and address any security issues.

 By following these recommendations, you can enhance the security of your virtual hosts and minimize the risk of unauthorized access or malicious activity on your AlmaLinux 9 server.